silvestrasb/checkers-bash-py/README.md

 * Space Key - select checker or put down the selected checker.
 * F2 - go back to previous move.
 </b>

-<strong>NOTE: This code is rather primitive, no reasonable OOP or elegant logic.
-This repo is just for sentimental reasons.</strong>